yunussalmanlyit/big-data-analytics-project/README.md

-# big-data-analytics-project
+# Data Analytics Project.
-this project contains python and spark programming for FIFA-19 dataset
+Python and Spark programming used for building Big Data analytics project.